-Appeals of municipal citations can be made through the city Municipal Court.
+Appeals of municipal citations can be made through the city Municipal Court or the Justice of the Peace.
 Appeals of administrative citations must be submitted electronically and no later than fifteen (15) working days from the date of the citation.
 Appeals turned in after 15 working days will be denied.
 An appeals committee will review the appeal and forward the decision to the email address provided.